The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 These structural shifts in co-location patterns are tightly connected to changes in venue popularity.
 Figure \ref{fig:social_analysis}g reports the rank-size distribution of venue visits.
-With full adoption of MultiVAE, the head of the distribution grows significantly: a few venues receive disproportionately high attention, reflecting an increase in spatial centralization.
+With full adoption of MultiVAE, the head of the distribution grows significantly: a few venues receive disproportionately high attention, reflecting an increase in spatial centralisation.
 This dynamic reinforces not only high-degree users but also high-frequency venues, suggesting that popular places become even more dominant.
 This pattern is further confirmed in Figure \ref{fig:social_analysis}h, which reports the Lorenz curves of visit distributions under different scenarios.
 The curve for MultiVAE with $\eta = 1$ deviates more strongly from the equality line, indicating higher overall inequality in venue visitation, despite the increased uniformity in individual user behaviour and co-location degree.

-\paragraph{ItemKNN} In contrast to MultiVAE, ItemKNN has a minimal effect on the structure of the co-location network and the distribution of visits across venues.
-Figure \ref{fig:social_analysis}a,b shows the degree distributions of the co-location network under $\eta = 0$ and $\eta = 1$ with ItemKNN, respectively.
+\paragraph{ItemKNN} In contrast to MultiVAE, the feedback loop involving ItemKNN has a minimal effect on the structure of the co-location network and the distribution of visits across venues.
+Figure \ref{fig:social_analysis}a,b show the degree distributions of the co-location network under $\eta = 0$ and $\eta = 1$ with ItemKNN, respectively.
 Both distributions follow similar power-law trends, with nearly identical slopes ($\alpha \approx 2.0$ and $\alpha \approx 2.1$) and a stable median degree of 4.
-This indicates that ItemKNN does not substantially alter the topology of social co-presence: individuals maintain similar numbers of co-located interactions regardless of whether they follow the algorithm's suggestions.
+This indicates that the feedback loop involving ItemKNN does not substantially alter the topology of social co-presence: individuals maintain similar numbers of co-located interactions regardless of whether they follow the algorithm's suggestions.

 A structural view of the co-location network confirms this stability.
-Figure \ref{fig:social_analysis}d,e visualizes the rich-club structure under the null adoption and full adoption with ItemKNN.
-In both cases, the peripheral density remains at zero ($PD \approx 0.00$), and the rich-club density remains almost constant ($RD = 0.09$ and $RD \approx 0.09$ respectively).
-This suggests that ItemKNN neither strengthens the elite core of highly connected individuals nor promotes wider cohesion among peripheral ones.
+Figure \ref{fig:social_analysis}d,e visualises the rich-club structure under null adoption and full adoption with ItemKNN.
+In both cases, the peripheral density remains at zero ($PD \approx 0.00$), and the rich-club density remains almost constant ($RD = 0.11$ and $RD \approx 0.11$ respectively).
+This suggests that the feedback loop with ItemKNN neither strengthens the elite core of highly connected individuals nor promotes wider cohesion among peripheral ones.